HyperOs HyperDrive

-HyperDrive (HD) is a series of RAM-based solid-state drives invented by Accelerated Logic B.V. (became Accelerated Logic ltd., and is now a German company) employee Pascal Bancsi (for HyperDrive II architecture), who partnered with the British company HyperOs Systems, who manufactured the retail product.
+HyperDrive (HD) is a series of RAM-based solid-state drives invented by Accelerated Logic B.V. (became Accelerated Logic Ltd. and is now a German company) employee Pascal Bancsi (for HyperDrive II architecture), who partnered with the British company HyperOs Systems, who manufactured the retail product.
 The HyperDrive interfaces with and is recognized by computer systems as a standard hard drive.

+The HyperOs HyperDrive is a series of solid-state drives that use high-speed DDR RAM for data storage.

 HyperDrive I

 Originally called 'Accelerator', development began in 1999.
 It is an IDE device supporting PIO mode 1 transfer, and includes 128 MiB SRAM.

 HyperDrive II

-After the SRAM Accelerator, it was switched to SDRAM, and uses 5.25-inch form factor, which allows the company to build Accelerator with capacity of 128 MiB to 4 GiB.
-It had maximum random access time of 0.15 ms. SDRAM was chosen over flash because of its speed advantage and reliability over flash memory.
+After the SRAM Accelerator, it was switched to SDRAM and used a 5.25-inch form factor, which allowed the company to build an accelerator with a capacity of 128 MiB to 4 GiB.
+It had a maximum random access time of 0.15 ms. SDRAM was chosen over Flash because of its speed advantage and reliability over flash memory.